 Okay.
 So we got Volcanos, Typhoons and Earthquakes.
 What’s next?

 Right now our country is suffering from the COVID-19 pandemic.
 It’s amazing that if we look back, it only took 16 years before the last SARS Virus became stronger and this one (Sars-CoV2) became a pandemic.
-If we think about it, as the world changes, the years before a new stronger virus will emerge in the next 10-13 years.
+If we think about it, as the world changes over time, the years before a stronger strain of a virus would most likely re-emerge in the next 10-15 years.

-Nope.
-We can prepare for it.
+Yes of course, we can prepare it in advance.
+That’s what we all usually do.
 Humans are known to have survive A LOT of catastrophe and we were designed to THINK about it and PLAN for our survival.

 If there’s a better time to prepare for the next crisis, the time is NOW!